 Slice your cucumbers approximately 1/8 inch thick either by hand or with a mandolin into a bowl.
 Add just enough olive oil to just barely coat the cucumber slices and toss gently.
 The olive oil can be optional, it mainly aids in keeping the cucumber chips from sticking to the trays for easy removal but is best if you plan on eating the chips in a short amount of time the oil can soften the chips again over time.
-For longer term storage, omit the olive oil, any seasoning you add will cling to the damp slices and stay once dehydrated.
+For longer term storage, omit the olive oil, any seasoning you add will cling to the damp slices and stay once dehydrated. ( I personally prefer them without the addition of the olive oil.)
 Place the sliced cucumbers on your dehydrator trays (to prevent sticking you can very lightly spray the trays wiping off any excess with a vegetable oil like Pam) and lightly sprinkle with your seasoning of choice.
 I made two trays each of three different flavors.

 The first was ranch using Hidden Valley powdered ranch seasoning and dressing mix.